SparseOpt/sparseopt.github.io/_pages/SQCQP.md

 ---
 <div style="text-align:justify;">
 Below is a demonstration of the solver applied to a sparse portfolio selection problem.
+You need to specify inputs $\texttt{(n,s,Q0,q0,Qi,qi,ci,ineqA,ineqb,eqA,eqb,lb,ub)}$.
+If some inputs are unnecessary, then put them as $[ ]$.
 </div>

 <p style="line-height: 1;"></p>